cartierzhou/frank.lovecch.io/thoughts/_posts/2009-02-22-cellphone-word-banks.markdown

 quote: Before auto-correct.
 ---

-I've always been interested in data and analytics.
-In _2009_, before I had switched over to a _smart_ phone, I was still having to input words into my cellphone's word bank manually.
+Data and analytics have always fascinated me.
+In _2009_, before I made the crossover to a _smart_ phone, I still had to manually input words into my cellphone's `word bank`.
 By pressing keys!
-I, of course, kept them for laughs **\[along with some annotations\]**.
+I, of course, kept the paper list I used to transfer the bank from phone to phone **\[along with some annotations\]**, anticipating future laughs.

 <h2>[the list]</h2>
 - 4340